bkrien/SQL-Intro/README.md

 INSERT INTO books
 VALUES ('The Hobbit', 'Tolkien, J.R.R.', '1827184', 2001, 1);
 ```
+**NOTE: You will need to insert this above the UPDATE code from Step 5 in the previous task**

 Enter all ten of your books.
 You can only select __one BanID__, so pick the one that seems like the best fit (this is a place where controlled vocabularies might be limiting).

 3. Double check that all ten of your books have been entered using the ```SELECT * from books``` statement. __Note__ that in the __Query SQL__ window, you should only have one statement at a time.
 While you will keep all of the code that you have run together in the __Schema SQL__ window, you will only have one query active at a time.
 Make sure that you get rid of the query for the book_bans table before running everything.